 Introduction to basic nuclear concepts using mathematics and physics; includes concepts of dimensional analysis, algebra, geometry, trigonometry, mechanical principles, simple machines, including definitions, and basic concepts.
 Industrial and science applications of nuclear processes, and risk/benefit analysis are included.
-Prerequisite: MATH 095 with a 2.0 grade or higher.
+Prerequisite: grade of 2.0 or better in MATH 095 or MATH 050 or MATH 070 or satisfactory placement test score.